dmhuehol/ml-workshop-cuni/README.md

 notes.md provides notes on each notebook including relevant hyperparameters, tuning information, and further information about what each notebook demonstrates.
 These are kept separate from the main notebooks so that a new user can have the ideal "spoiler-free" experience!

 ## 5. Workshop information
 Workshop led by [Daniel Hueholt](https://hueholt.earth), who also maintains this repository.

+Slides are accessible through Google Drive: [link](https://drive.google.com/drive/folders/1jSVGBowETxwXdD1yYBwDwIXDVpI9d2aD?usp=sharing).